ga-curriculum/intro-to-mongoose/schemas-and-models/README.md

 module.exports = Todo;
 ```

-> 📚 The *`mongoose.model`* accepts a singular name string and a schema as arguments, and returns a model.
-By default, Mongoose automatically names the corresponding MongoDB collection by pluralizing and converting the string to all lowercase.
+> When you create a model, Mongoose automatically translates the model's name into the corresponding MongoDB collection name.
+It pluralizes the name and converts it to lowercase.
+For instance, a model named 'Todo' would correspond to a collection named 'todos' in MongoDB.